alexjhetherington/FootnoteUtilities/README.md

 * Some simple noise textures for prototyping
 * A rounded rectangle for cartoonish UI
 * A fake cubemap - allows materials using the standard shader to have a certain nice effect with the right light renderer settings

+### Transition

+Offers a simple API to start transitions.
+Transitions can perform arbitrary actions when the screen is obscured.
+They can also switch scene.
+Call Transitions.Start.
+The included fade transition demonstrates the Scene Pack workflow.

 ### Unity Events